SarahHvidAndersen/Thesis-Trustworthy-RAG/README.md

   pip install uv
   ```
 * You need API provider access from UCloud __*or*__ Huggingface.
-  * Setup a GPU powered ChatUI app on UCloud.
-Follow the guide written out below.
+  * Setup a GPU powered ChatUI host on UCloud.
+Follow the included <a href="#-chatui-setup">ChatUI Setup</a> guide.
 See more at [ChatUI documentation](https://docs.cloud.sdu.dk/Apps/chat-ui.html)
   * A Huggingface API key.
 Follow this guide to setup a [user access token](https://huggingface.co/docs/hub/security-tokens)
 * You need the full contents of the *data* and *output* folder at hand.
 These are attached to the thesis hand-in and must be dropped in place in the corresponding location of this repository.
 * *Optional* - To re-run the Ragas testset generation, you need an [OpenAI API key](https://platform.openai.com/docs/api-reference/introduction).
 Note that nearly all of the API calls are stored in the Ragas cache shared with you in the data folder.